UniMath/agda-unimath/src/structured-types/pointed-function-h-spaces.lagda.md

 ## See also

-- Pointed function H-spaces are a special case of [extension H-spaces](structured-types.extension-h-spaces.md)
+- Pointed function H-spaces are, up to equivalence, a special case of [extension H-spaces](structured-types.extension-h-spaces.md)